 Also read: Restore access to Facebook Marketplace

-As known, many users took issue with their names and profile photos unwittingly appearing in ads.
-In 2011, Facebook settled a class action lawsuit regarding the matter for $20 million.Facebook Sponsored Stories
+In 2011, a group of Facebook users had an issue seeing their names and profile photos unwittingly appearing in ads.
+Therefore, Facebook settled a class-action lawsuit for $20 million.

 “Marketers will no longer be able to purchase sponsored stories separately,” the company explained in a statement.
-“Instead, social context — stories about social actions your friends have taken, such as liking a page or checking-in to a restaurant/shop — is now eligible to appear next to all ads shown to friends on Facebook.”
+“Instead, social context — stories about social actions your friends have taken, such as liking a Page or checking in to a restaurant/shop — is now eligible to appear next to all ads shown to friends on Facebook.”